EthanNorton/MSDS-alignment/README.md

 - Finally, the last step would be a Thesis Research project, which would be guided by Learning repository throughout the program of applied research and projects.

-# Interests
+# Projects

-Refer to my Learning branch to see project applications.
+Refer to my Learning branch, or individual branches in this repo to see project applications.